2factorauth/twofactorauth/CONTRIBUTING.md

     u2f: Yes
     doc: <link to site 2FA documentation>
 ```

 Fields `name:`, `url:`, `img:`, `tfa:` are required for all entries.
 If available, `twitter:` should be included.
 If a site provides tfa, `doc:` field is strongly encouraged.
 Other fields should be included as appropriate.

 ### Exceptions & Restrictions

-If a site doesn't support 2FA in certain countries, you can note this on the
+If a site doesn't support authentication with a USB dongle in certain countries,
-website.
+you can note this on the website.
 There are 4 ways to customize how it is displayed:

 1. A default message acknowledging restrictions will be used with the following
    config: